rabbitism/hiho_practice/README.md

 # HihoCoder Practice Archive

-This is an archive repository for hihocoder questions.
+This is an archive repository for hihocoder questions and my solutions.
 ## Environment
 .Net Core 2.1.403

+## How to use
 Every problem is constructed under an individual project.
 For projects with standard input, sample input has been already stored in corresponding file with name `input`.
 You can use it with following command:

 ```csharp
 cat input | dotnet run
 ```
 # Problem List
+Updated on 2019-01-18

-## Solved
+## Solved(3)

 |ID|Name|Tags|Difficulty|Solved|Solution|
 |:---:|:---|:---|:---:|:---|:---:|